How To Link TRN With Customs Registration

 • You will then receive your TRN number.

-• You need to submit the form after completing the declaration procedure.
+• You need to submit the form after all required information is provided to ensure the customs declaration process is completed.

-After completing all the processes mentioned above, the FTA will electronically amend the customs declaration at the customs department to reflect the completion of the VAT payment.
+After completing all the steps mentioned above, the FTA will electronically amend the customs declaration at the customs department to reflect the completion of the VAT payment.

 Method Three—Link your TRN with Custom Registration Through the Customer Service Department